BoThomas/churchtools-extensions/extensions/running-dinner/docs/implementation-plan.md

 **Phase 4 - Participant Experience:**

 - ParticipantView (unified view with registration badges and actions)
+- Registration restrictions:
+  - Join button disabled when status is not 'published'
+  - "Registration is closed" message when not in published state
 - "View Route" button when routes are available
 - ParticipantForm component:
   - Auto-population from ChurchTools user